快活视频

 Read more

-We hereby acknowledge the ground on which we reside so that all who come here know that we recognize our institutional history and our responsibilities to the peoples of that land, and that we strive to address that history so that it guides our work in the present and the future.
+Long before the Maryland State Normal School moved to its present location鈥攅ventually becoming Towson University鈥攖he same land was home to Native and Indigenous populations who used it for farming, trading and seasonal settlements.
+These communities and nations include the Susquehannock, Nentego (Nanticoke) and the Piscataway people, for whom the land that the university currently occupies is their ancestral homeland. so that all who come here know that we recognize our institutional history and our responsibilities to the peoples of that land, and that we strive to address that history so it guides our work in the present and the future.

 How to thoughtfully recognize Indigenous nations & lands